Best estate cars 2024

 Best estate car for space and capacity

-That spacious interior – there’s plenty of room for five – is very clearly laid out.
+That spacious cabin – there’s plenty of room for five – is very clearly laid out.
 The dashboard touchscreen makes it simple and straightforward to control the radio, music and sat-nav, although it can be distracting on the move.
-The car has an extremely good record when iin customer satisfaction surveys.
-And it scored the maximum five stars when it was independently crash tested by Euro NCAP.
+The car also has an extremely good record in customer satisfaction surveys, and it scored the maximum five stars when independently crash tested by Euro NCAP.

-Even the entry level Superb is very well equipped, with alloy-wheels, body-coloured mirrors and door handles, LED rear lights, front foglights, Bluetooth phone connectivity and a digital radio.
-Previous-generation cars, sold until 2015, start from £15,499 on BuyaCar.
+Even the entry-level Skoda Superb is well equipped, with alloy wheels, body-coloured mirrors and door handles, LED rear lights, front foglights, Bluetooth phone connectivity and a digital radio.

 Best estate car for all-round excellence

-The current BMW 5 Series Estate launched in 2017 offers a prestige badge, a sporty feel and a very spacious and practical interior.
-There’s plenty of room for five people, and the 570 litre boot should swallow all their luggage with the seats up.
+The current BMW 5 Series Estate, launched in 2017, offers a prestige badge, sporting drive and a spacious and practical interior.
+There’s plenty of room for five people, and the 570-litre boot should swallow all their luggage with the seats up.
 It rises to 1,700 litres with the seats down.

-The interior fit and finish is superb.
-There are some neat touches, too, such as a handy underfloor storage space and split-opening tailgate, so you can just open the back window rather than the whole bootlid if you only have small things to put in.
-The main bootlid is powered, too – convenient if you’re hands are full.
+The interior fit and finish is superb, and there are some neat touches, such as a handy underfloor storage space and split-opening tailgate, so you can just open the back window rather than the whole boot if you only have small things to put in.
+The tailgate is powered, too – convenient if your hands are full.

-It’s only 35kg heavier than the BMW 5 Series saloon, which is one reason why it feels nimble to drive.
-The Mercedes E-Class may have more room but the 5 Series manages to combine impressive load-lugging abilities and a better driving experience in one.
-For a cheaper option, look at the previous-generation BMW 5 Series estate which costs from on BuyaCar.
+It’s only 35kg heavier than the BMW 5 Series saloon, so it still feels nimble to drive.
+The Mercedes E-Class Estate may have more capacity, but the BMW 5 Series Touring manages to combine impressive load-lugging abilities and a better driving experience.

 Best estate car for interior quality